-- 1. GPA of required degree plan courses (not including developmental courses) up through the desired level of re-entry.
+- 1. GPA of required degree plan courses up through the desired level of re-entry.
 Failing grades in nursing courses to be repeated are not computed in the GPA. - 2.
 Previous enrollments in the desired level of entry (minus 0.25 GPA deduction) Minimum GPA of 2.75 is required. - 3.
 Space availability in the nursing core courses.